Fisher Information Matrix

 Or, in multiple dimensions, it has the form \[ p(\theta) \propto \sqrt{\det F(\theta)} \] where \(F\) is the Fisher information matrix.

 In 1d case, suppose \(p_{\theta}(\theta) \propto \sqrt{F(\theta)}\).
-We can derive a prior for \(\phi\) in terms of \(\theta\) as follows: \[ \begin{align*} p_{\phi}(\phi) &= p_{\theta}(\theta) \left| \frac{d\theta}{d\phi} \right| \\\\ &\propto \sqrt{F(\theta)\left(\frac{d\theta}{d\phi}\right)^2} \\\\ &= \sqrt{\mathbb{E}\left[\left(\frac{d \log p(x \mid \theta)}{d\theta}\right)^2\right] \left(\frac{d\theta}{d\phi}\right)^2}\\\\ &= \sqrt{\mathbb{E}\left[\left(\frac{d \log p(x \mid \theta)}{d\theta}\frac{d\theta}{d\phi}\right)^2\right] }\\\\ &= \sqrt{\mathbb{E}\left[\left(\frac{d \log p(x \mid \phi)}{d\phi}\right)^2\right] }\\\\ &= \sqrt{F(\phi)} \end{align*} \] So, the Jeffreys prior is invariant to reparameterizations, and actually, the KL divergence is also invariant to reparameterizations.
+We can derive a prior for \(\phi\) in terms of \(\theta\) as follows: \[ \begin{align*} p_{\phi}(\phi) &= p_{\theta}(\theta) \left| \frac{d\theta}{d\phi} \right| \\\\ &\propto \sqrt{F(\theta)\left(\frac{d\theta}{d\phi}\right)^2} \\\\ &= \sqrt{\mathbb{E}\left[\left(\frac{d \log p(x \mid \theta)}{d\theta}\right)^2\right] \left(\frac{d\theta}{d\phi}\right)^2}\\\\ &= \sqrt{\mathbb{E}\left[\left(\frac{d \log p(x \mid \theta)}{d\theta}\frac{d\theta}{d\phi}\right)^2\right] }\\\\ &= \sqrt{\mathbb{E}\left[\left(\frac{d \log p(x \mid \phi)}{d\phi}\right)^2\right] }\\\\ &= \sqrt{F(\phi)} \end{align*} \] So, the Jeffreys prior is invariant to reparameterizations.
+This is consistent with the fact that the KL divergence between two distributions is itself reparameterization-invariant — both the Jeffreys prior and the KL distance live on the statistical manifold, not on a particular coordinate chart.

 Example:

-Consider the Binomial distribution: \[ X \sim \text{Bin }(n, \theta), \, 0 \leq \theta \leq 1 \] \[ p(x \mid \theta) = \binom{n}{x} \theta^x (1-\theta)^{n-x} \] Ignoring \(\binom{n}{x}\), its log likelihood is given by \[ l(\theta \mid x) \propto x\log \theta + (n-x)\log(1-\theta). \]
+Consider the Binomial distribution: \[ X \sim \operatorname{Bin}(n, \theta), \, 0 \leq \theta \leq 1 \] \[ p(x \mid \theta) = \binom{n}{x} \theta^x (1-\theta)^{n-x} \] Ignoring \(\binom{n}{x}\), its log likelihood is given by \[ l(\theta \mid x) \propto x\log \theta + (n-x)\log(1-\theta). \]

-The Fisher information is given by \[ \begin{align*} F(\theta) &= -\mathbb{E}_{x \sim \theta}\left[\frac{d^2 l}{d \theta^2}\right] \\\\ &= -\mathbb{E}_{x \sim \theta}\left[-\frac{x}{\theta^2}-\frac{n-x}{(1-\theta)^2}\right] \\\\ &= \frac{n\theta}{\theta^2} + \frac{n(1-\theta)}{(1-\theta)^2} \\\\ &= \frac{n}{\theta(1-\theta)} \\\\ &\propto \theta^{-1}(1-\theta)^{-1}. \end{align*} \] Thus, the Jeffreys prior for the parameter \(\theta\) is given by \[ p_{\theta} (\theta) = \sqrt{F(\theta)} \propto \theta^{-\frac{1}{2}} (1 - \theta)^{-\frac{1}{2}}. \]
+The Fisher information is given by \[ \begin{align*} F(\theta) &= -\mathbb{E}_{x \sim \theta}\left[\frac{d^2 l}{d \theta^2}\right] \\\\ &= -\mathbb{E}_{x \sim \theta}\left[-\frac{x}{\theta^2}-\frac{n-x}{(1-\theta)^2}\right] \\\\ &= \frac{n\theta}{\theta^2} + \frac{n(1-\theta)}{(1-\theta)^2} \\\\ &= \frac{n}{\theta(1-\theta)} \\\\ &\propto \theta^{-1}(1-\theta)^{-1}. \end{align*} \] Thus, the Jeffreys prior for the parameter \(\theta\) is given by \[ p_{\theta} (\theta) = \sqrt{F(\theta)} \propto \theta^{-\frac{1}{2}} (1 - \theta)^{-\frac{1}{2}}. \] This is the Beta\((1/2,\, 1/2)\) distribution, which is also a special case of the Beta conjugate prior for the Binomial likelihood with hyperparameters \(a = b = 1/2\).

 Now, consider the parameterization by \(\phi = \frac{\theta}{1 - \theta}\).
 Solving this expression for \(\theta\), we obtain \[ \theta = \frac{\phi}{\phi+1}. \] Then we have \[ \begin{align*} p(x \mid \phi) &\propto \left(\frac{\phi}{\phi+1}\right)^x \left(1 - \frac{\phi}{\phi + 1}\right)^{n-x} \\\\ &= \phi^x (\phi +1)^{-x} (\phi +1)^{-n +x} \\\\ &= \phi^x (\phi + 1)^{-n} \end{align*} \] and the log likelihood is given by \[ l(\phi \mid x) = x\log \phi -n\log(\phi + 1). \]